trunten/ubbc-bootstrap-portfolio/README.md

 # Portfolio Page Challenge

 ## Description
-- I was given the task of building from scratch a personal portfolio of work to showcase my skills and talents to potential employers.
+- I was given the task of recreating my personal portfolio of work using the [Bootstrap](https://www.getbootstrap.com) framework.
-- The page highlights my strongest work linking to deployed web applications.
+- The page highlights my strongest work, using bootstrap cards, linking to deployed web applications.
-- The site has been developed using the core skills I've recently learned: grids, flexbox, media queries and CSS variables.
+- The site has been developed using bootstrap with additional CSS styling overrides.
 - The page presents my name, an avatar and in-page links to to the following sections:
   - About
   - Projects
   - Skills
   - Contact links
-- There is a navigation menu that is fixed to the top of the page.
+- There is a bootstrap navigation menu that is fixed to the top of the page that collapses at smaller screen sizes.
 The links in the navigation scroll to the corresponding section when clicked.
 - There is a "scroll to top button" fixed in the lower right corner of the page.
 - The work section contains titled images of my projects/applications with the first application's image displaying larger in size than the others.
-- When images of the applications are clicked the user is taken to that deployed application in a new browser tab/window.
+- When the buttons in the project cards are clicked the user is taken to that deployed application in a new browser tab/window.
-- The site is responsive and when the page is resized, or viewed on various screens / devices, it adapts to the user viewport.
+- The site is made responsive using bootstrap columns which adapt to the user viewport.
 - The site contains a bar chart displaying the percentage of various coding languages that have been utilised in my projects (***NB.
 I am unable to share the VBA projects as they contain sensitive information***)

 ## Table of contents